sagemath/sagewiki_to_gh-2022-10-10/grants/09/ccli/ConferenceCall/22Oct.md

 = October 22 =

+== Assignments ==
+ * Discuss in groups (using the sage-grants mailing list) a plan for specific sub-projects, and come up with a timeline of several things to do each year.

+ * Come up stories of how to use Sage (vivid illustrations) from various perspectives (e.g., book-writer, teacher, student, etc.)

+ * Think of people to write recommendation letters

+== Conversation Notes ==

  * William describes the wiki.

  * Make sure to explain super clearly why this is a CCLI *type 2*.